John-Brandon/Beach_Poo_Bot/README.md

 This TwitterBot downloads and processes San Francisco Bay and Ocean Beach water quality data from the SF Water Power Sewer web server.
 It does this twice a day --- at 1015 and 1415 hrs (Pacific Time) --- 15 min after data are updated on the server.

 For a recent raw data set, dating back to 2015-12-21, see the time series of `*.csv` files in BeachPooBot's data directory.
-This data contains all available sampling locations including several beaches that are currently included in the Poo Bot's
+This data contains all available SF sampling locations.
-'tweet on update' list.
-The list of locations that Poo Bot checks is determined in part by follower feedback and requests on Twitter.
-The original list contained several surfing locations along Ocean Beach, and has been expanded to include areas inside the bay that are popular with kite-boarders and that bunch of crazy-impressive SF Bay swimmers.

 After downloading the full data set, the bot compares the latest sample time-date with that from the previous download, and thus determines if a new sample has been posted.